RobertD502/home-assistant-petkit/README.md

 - **This integration requires using your PetKit account `email` (`number` for PetKit China accounts) and `password`.** Third-party account sign-in methods (Facebook, Apple, Twitter) are **not supported**.

-- You will need to select the region (country) associated with your account during setup. <br>`Note`: Hong Kong users should select Hong Kong from the list, not China!
+> [!CAUTION]

-- **If using another PetKit integration that uses the petkit domain, you will need to delete it prior to installing this integration.
+> **If using another PetKit integration that uses the petkit domain, you will need to delete it prior to installing this integration.
 You'll also need to remove any mention of it from your configuration.yaml file.**

+> [!CAUTION]
-- **If you are running Home Assistant as a Docker container, the `TZ` environment variable must be set.**
+> **If you are running Home Assistant as a Docker container, the `TZ` environment variable must be set.**

 ## Important - Please Read:
-### Note About PetKit Account & Family Sharing Feature:
+### PetKit Account & Family Sharing Feature:

+> [!IMPORTANT]
-- PetKit accounts can only be logged in on one device at a time.
+> - PetKit accounts can only be logged in on one device at a time.
 Using this integration will result in getting signed out of the mobile app.
 You can continue using the mobile app by creating a secondary account and sharing devices to it from the main account using the family share feature. <br><br>

+> [!CAUTION]
-- You **MUST** use the primary (main) account with this integration and not the secondary account that had devices shared to it using the family share feature.
+> - You **MUST** use the primary (main) account with this integration and not the secondary account that had devices shared to it using the family share feature.
 Using the secondary account will result in no devices being pulled in by this integration.

 ### If you have a water fountain:

+> [!NOTE]
-`Note #1:` Getting the most recent data from your water fountain, as well as controlling the water fountain, requires that the BLE relay is set up **within the PetKit app**.
+> `Note #1:` Getting the most recent data from your water fountain, as well as controlling the water fountain, requires that the BLE relay is set up **within the PetKit app**.
 Otherwise, you will be limited to data that isn't up-to-date and no ability to control the water fountain as it requires another compatible PetKit device acting as a BLE relay.

+> [!NOTE]
-`Note #2:` If you have the BLE relay set up, please be sure to follow these direction prior to using the integration:
+> `Note #2:` If you have the BLE relay set up, please be sure to follow these direction prior to using the integration:
-- Sign out of the PetKit app and turn off bluetooth on your phone, tablet, etc.
+> - Sign out of the PetKit app and turn off bluetooth on your phone, tablet, etc.
-- With bluetooth turned off, force close the PetKit app (be sure to do this on any device that was using your account with the PetKit app).
+> - With bluetooth turned off, force close the PetKit app (be sure to do this on any device that was using your account with the PetKit app).
-- Unplug all PetKit devices.
+> - Unplug all PetKit devices.
 Once all are off, you may plug them in again.
-- With all devices powered back on, you can turn bluetooth back on (on your mobile device or tablet).
+> - With all devices powered back on, you can turn bluetooth back on (on your mobile device or tablet).
-- Proceed with the installation and setup instructions for this integration.
+> - Proceed with the installation and setup instructions for this integration.

 > Although these steps may seem tedious, they are a necessary evil.
 The PetKit app will ping the bluetooth endpoints and initiate the relay even with your account signed out.
 The only way of giving the integration control/the ability to initiate the relay is to sever any bluetooth connection that the app has started.